maxzheng/great-life-guide/genius.md

 3. Concentrate on one thing at a time
 4. Do the right thing

-### Common Values for Relationships
+### Common Values for Good Relationships

-Sharp tools has no affinity to good relationships or humanity, hence it's important to have a common set of values to ensure that as stated in [A Great Life Guide](http://hp.guide):
+Sharp tools have no affinity to good relationships or humanity, hence it's important to have a common set of values to ensure that as stated in [A Great Life Guide](http://hp.guide):

-1. Truth: This is the foundation that everything else is built on.
+1. **Truth**: This is the foundation that everything else is built on.
 Without it, everything crumples.
-2. Pleasure: We only have one life to live, so let's focus on enjoyment rather than pain. :)
+2. **Pleasure**: We only have one life to live, so let's focus on enjoyment rather than pain. :)
-3. Unity: This is what makes relationships.
+3. **Unity**: This is what makes relationships.
 The more we unite, the greater the prosperity of humanity.

 ### Dreams that Make You Come Alive